aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

 Training a custom model with custom datasets is one of the key tasks when building computer vision solutions.
 Peeking Duck allows you to train a custom computer vision model with your own dataset without the need to write the boilerplate codes.

-This section will introduce you the key features of the training pipeline and how to get started.
+This section will introduce you to the key features of the training pipeline and how to get started.
-The following sections will introduce you how to train your own model with your own data by customizing the training parameters.
+The following sections describes how to train your own model with your own data by customizing the training parameters.

+Currently, PeekingDuck support model training for image classification.
-The current version of PeekingDuck supports image classification model training.
-Object detection are being developed and will be available in future releases.
+Model training for object detection will be available in a future release.

 Features
 --------

-.. raw:: html

-   <h6>Train with Tensorflow or PyTorch</h6>
+* Train with Tensorflow or PyTorch

 PeekingDuck supports official pre-trained models from both `TensorFlow <https://www.tensorflow.org/api_docs/python/tf/keras/applications#modules>`_ and `PyTorch <https://www.tensorflow.org/api_docs/python/tf/keras/applications#modules>`_.

-.. raw:: html

-   <h6>Train with your own data</h6>
+* Train with your own data

 PeekingDuck supports data loading and model training on your own dataset.
 Refer to :ref:`using_custom_dataset` for more details.

-.. raw:: html

-   <h6>Customize training parameters</h6>
+* Customize training parameters

 With PeekingDuck, you can easily configure various training parameters via configuration yaml files or command line arguments.
 Refer to :ref:`configuring_training_parameters` for more details.

-.. raw:: html

-   <h6>Analyze right after training</h6>
+* Analyze right after training

 PeekingDuck uses Weights & Biases to analyze and visualize the training process and performances of the saved models.
 Refer to the :ref:`setting-up-weights-and-biases` section below for more details.

-How the training pipeline works
+How the Training Pipeline Works
 ===============================

-PeekingDuck training pipeline is designed with cross-platform compatibility in mind.
-A high-level overview of the architecture is shown here:
+PeekingDuck's training pipeline is designed to be compatible with PyTorch and Tensorflow.
+The architecture diagram is shown below:

 .. image:: /assets/diagrams/C4Diagram-L4_SimplifiedOverview.png

 The general workflow when using the training pipeline is:

 #.
-Organize your data with the required format
+Organize training data with the required format in the designated directory.
 #.
-Place them at the designated directory
+Customize training parameters, if necessary.
 #.
-Personalize your training if necessary
-#.
-Execute from the terminal
+Start model training from the terminal.

-Refer to the next section to get started.

 ----------